StatsRhian/nice-stuff/README.md

 ## Training

+> R Package workshop - really amazing, left feeling extremely confident that this was achievable (RSS 2025)

 > This was one of the best workshops I've attended, in my life (RSS attendee 2025)

 > I enjoyed every minute of the course.
 The presenter has great teaching skills.